Svcg17/simple_shell/README.md

 ### Who is responsible for this?

 This code was written by [Sofía Cheung](https://github.com/Svcg17) and [Marc Cavigli](https://github.com/MCavigli) with the help of the wonderful human beings in Cohort 8.
-We accept bitcoin and venmo.
+We accept bitcoin and venmo :).